 And, there’s another thing that makes a big difference in making sure food safety is at the forefront in our work: Employee engagement.
 In our workplace, folks in leadership positions like me really encourage our employees to report things that don’t seem right, voice their concerns, and engage in dialogue that results in solutions.

 Without their engagement, Kerry’s food products have a higher risk of being contaminated.
 We take that very seriously, so we strive to create a culture that makes our employees feel safe about reporting problems and concerns without repercussions.

 A: This is an interesting story!

-So, I then reached out to Stop Foodborne Illness and spoke with Stanley Rutledge, Community Coordinator, who helped me set up a speaking engagement with Jeff Almer, for one of my trainings.
+So, I then reached out to Stop Foodborne Illness and spoke with Stanley Rutledge, Director of Constituent Services, who helped me set up a speaking engagement with Jeff Almer, for one of my trainings.
 Sadly, Jeff lost his beloved mother, Shirley Mae, to foodborne illness.

 When Jeff spoke at Kerry, his passion for food safety was palpable and his story was very moving.
 Our employees were attentive and appreciated meeting a person whose life was irreparably altered by a food manufacturing plant failure—it allowed them to connect to the bigger picture.

 We are an ingredient company and, therefore, you don’t see our company name “front and center” in the grocery store; so, sometimes it’s harder for employees on the production line to make the connection to a family’s table.

 Jeff’s willingness to share the heartbreaking story about the pain his mother went through, along with the many hardships Jeff and his family have endured since her passing, was so valuable for us.
 Hearing Jeff helped make food safety more understandable and relatable—and our employees really grasped how others’ lives are literally in their hands.